asiloisad/pulsar-indent-guide-plus/README.md

 To install `indent-guide-plus` search for [indent-guide-plus](https://web.pulsar-edit.dev/packages/indent-guide-plus) in the Install pane of the Pulsar settings or run `ppm install indent-guide-plus`.

-Alternatively, run `ppm install bacadra/pulsar-indent-guide-plus` to install a package directly from Github repository.
+Alternatively, you can run `ppm install bacadra/pulsar-indent-guide-plus` to install a package directly from the Github repository.

 ## Features